Anti-Inflammatory Diet Plan →

 • 2 chai tea bags (or see this bowl recipe for homemade chai spices)

-• 1–2 tsp turmeric
+• 1–2 teaspoons turmeric

 • pinch of cinnamon

-• 2 + tbsp chia seed (divided)
+• 2 + Tablespoons chia seed, divided

-• 1 tbsp almond butter
+• 1 Tablespoon almond butter

-• 1/4 cup gluten free oats
+• ¼ cup gluten free oats

 • 1 large frozen bananas (optional)

-• 2–3 Frozen coconut milk cubes or ice cubs (optional, for thickness)
+• 2–3 frozen coconut milk cubes or ice cubs (optional, for thickness)

 Instructions

-1. First heat your milk on stove top or in microwave.
+1. First heat the milk on stove top or in microwave.
 Place chai tea, turmeric, and cinnamon in pot or heat resistant jar and steep for 3-4 minutes.
 If using stove top, let the milk come to a quick boil then reduce and simmer for 2-3 minutes, 4 minutes all together.

 2. Remove tea bags and whisk together.